Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 Notes

-Sometimes it is easier to get an organic spice in the wholesome form.
+Sometimes it is easier to get an organic spice in a wholesome form.
 You can easily turn them into powder using a spice grinder.

 Nutrition calculation is provided by Nutritionix to the best knowledge per ingredients description and isn't always accurate.